PragTob/after_do/README.md

 ```

-As another example: If you have an activity and want to activity to be saved every time you change it, but you don't want to mix that persistence concern with what the activity actually does you could do something like this:
+As another example: If you have an activity and want the activity to be saved every time you change it, but you don't want to mix that persistence concern with what the activity actually does you could do something like this:

 ```ruby
 persistor  = FilePersistor.new